Making an impact with diversity and inclusion

 Stephanie Marshall interim vice-principal, Queen Mary University of London

-Zoe Radnor vice-president, strategy and planning, City, University London
+Zoe Radnor vice-president, strategy and planning, City, University of London

 Kiran Trehan professor of leadership and enterprise development, University of Birmingham